Quitting substance abuse by myself?

 - Not wanting to quit.
 “I am not addicted.”
 Some people enter into treatment to please their family, and don’t want to truly stop using.
 It’s important to find that certain things such as dysfunctional families, toxic friendships, social isolation and unhealthy routines can trigger substance abuse.

 - Poor preparation.
 “I don’t need any aftercare, I can stay sober by myself.”
 Not being prepared for post-treatment, and having a prevention plan as you reenter your life can be damaging.
 It’s very important to understand how certain behaviors and situations can sabotage your sobriety.
 Having the tools to identify this is essential in your life long commitment to staying clean.

 Addiction is a symptom of a root cause, and you need to treat both the addiction and the root cause or else the cycle will begin again.
 Addiction began while dealing with a problem in life through poor coping skills.
 It can happen from a emotionally traumatic event, stress from school, or from pain from an operation where prescriptions were legally and appropriately prescribed.

 To escape the pressure and confusion of the problems, many people self medicate to numb any pain or negative thoughts.
 This use of the drug or alcohol will give a temporary escape from these problems, but when the effects wear off, the problems are still there and can worsen.

-Finding and addressing the root cause of an addiction is the cornerstone of a treatment program.
+Finding and addressing the root cause of a person with substance use disorderion is the cornerstone of a treatment program.
 Managing the trauma from the root cause and identifying triggers that make you start using are the benefits of the therapy that will be provided by trained professional.
 Simply “drying out” may not lead to long term sober living, but dealing with the issues of what caused the addiction will lead you towards the path of taking your life back from the control of alcohol and drugs.